Spectral networks and Fenchel-Nielsen coordinates: Spectral networks

 \subsection{Spectral networks}

-Before introducing the notion of spectral network, let us fix some notations and conventions: \begin{itemize} \item $C$ will always denote a real surface of negative Euler characteristic. $C$ may have punctures and/or boundary components.\footnote{In figures we sometimes draw a marked point on each boundary component.
-These marked points become relevant later, when we discuss $\cW$-framed connections on $C$ that are trivialized at the boundary. } \item $\Sigma$ will denote a branched double cover of $C$, which restricts to a trivial cover in a neighborhood of each puncture or boundary component. \end{itemize} We often find it convenient to choose a set of branch cuts on $C$ and trivialize the cover~$\Sigma$, labeling its sheets as ``sheet 1'' and ``sheet 2'' on the complement of the branch cuts.
+Let $C$ denote an oriented real surface of negative Euler characteristic. $C$ may (but need not) have punctures and/or boundary components.

+Let $\Sigma$ denote a branched double cover of $C$, which restricts to a trivial cover in a neighborhood of each puncture or boundary component.
+We often find it convenient to choose a system of branch cuts on $C$ and trivialize the cover $\Sigma$ on the complement of the cuts, labeling its sheets by an index $i \in \{1,2\}$.

-A \ti{spectral network $\cW$ subordinate to $\Sigma$} is then a collection of oriented paths $w$ on $C$, which we call \ti{walls}, with the following properties and structure: \begin{itemize} \item Each wall $w$ begins at a branch point of $\Sigma \to C$, and ends either at a puncture or at a branch point.
-A wall ends at a branch point if and only if it coincides with an oppositely oriented wall.
-We say that the locus where two walls coincide is a ``double wall''.
+A \ti{spectral network $\cW$ subordinate to $\Sigma$} is a collection of oriented open paths $w$ on $C$, which we call \ti{walls}, with the following properties and structure: \begin{itemize} \item Each wall $w$ begins at a branch point of $\pi: \Sigma \to C$, and ends either at a puncture or at a branch point.
+A wall ends at a branch point if and only if it overlaps with another wall which is oriented in the opposite direction.
+We say that the locus where two walls overlap is a ``double wall.''

-\item Walls never intersect one another or themselves, except that it is possible for two oppositely oriented walls to coincide, as we have just remarked.
+\item Walls never intersect one another or self-intersect, except that it is possible for two oppositely oriented walls to overlap, as we have just remarked.

 \item Each wall $w$ carries an ordering of the 2 sheets of the covering $\Sigma$ over $w$.
-If we have fixed a labeling of the sheets, this amounts to saying $w$ locally carries either the label $12$ or $21$, and the label changes when $w$ crosses a branch cut.
+If we fix a system of branch cuts and trivialization of $\Sigma$, this amounts to saying $w$ locally carries either the label $12$ or $21$, and the label changes when $w$ crosses a branch cut.

 \insfigscaled{branch-point-trajectories}{0.3}{Local configuration of walls near a branch point.}